avlo/hitopbtc/README.md

 - seeking those interested to help grow, improve framework in the usual/celebrated open source ASF/2.0 spirit.

 ### application use (development mode)
-once you've started HiTopBPG (either via `mvn spring-boot:run` or `docker-compose up`), open a web browser to `http://localhost:8080`
+once you've started HiTopBPF (either via `mvn spring-boot:run` or `docker-compose up`), open a web browser to `http://localhost:8080`

 ### application state (bitcoin test network)
-***note:  DO NOT SENT REAL BITCOIN TO THE HiTopBPG DEMO/TEST APPLICATION!!!
+***note:  DO NOT SENT REAL BITCOIN TO THE HiTopBPF DEMO/TEST APPLICATION!!!
 DOING SO WILL LOSE YOUR REAL BITCOIN!!!***

 bitcoin ***TEST*** network demonstation version running at http://hitoplids.com:8080/

 ##### current functionality
-- as of this writing, HiTopBPG currently can complete a full bitcoin payment transaction on the bitcoin test network.  - configuration exists to run on bitcoin main network, but hasn't been run there (yet).
+- as of this writing, HiTopBPF currently can complete a full bitcoin payment transaction on the bitcoin test network.  - configuration exists to run on bitcoin main network, but hasn't been run there (yet).
 - uses HD wallet with newly generated child key for each order
 - currency abstraction layer.  currently supports bitcoin, but API/interface exists for (any) currency extension.
 - graphic images completely customizable via application.properties file